mastodon/fediverse_auxiliary_service_provider_specifications/general/v0.1/provider_specifications.md

 processed and how.

-Since provider specifications define exactly what data a provider can receive, the MUST offer a summary noting which of this data is to be considered sensitive from a data protection point of view and why it needs to be processed by the provider.
+Since provider specifications define exactly what data a provider can receive, they MUST include a summary noting which of this data is to be considered sensitive from a data protection point of view and why it needs to be processed by the provider.